ultimate271/notes/martin/storm02Jaime01.md

 trusting him as little as she dared.
 She is putting her hope in Tyrion, not in me.
 "Perhaps she is not so stupid after all," he said aloud.

+### More words exchanged between Jaime and Brienne, as Tyrion's crimes are recalled
 His captor took it wrong.
 "I am not stupid.
 Nor deaf."

 He was gentle with her; mocking this one would be so easy there would be no